iamwhil/graph19/README.md

 end
 ```

-### Concerns.
+### Model Concerns.

-Concern: Something that worries you: Ethan "That person on Tinder is really hot... but they could be crazy."
+Concern: Something that worries you: Ethan "That person on Tinder is really hot probably a model... but they could be crazy."

 Concerns add functionality from one component into another.
 If you're adding functionality into a model, create the concern in models/concerns/class_name.rb.
 Similarily for services, mailers, etc.